Joe Simon: Simon and Kirby

 During this time, Simon met Fox Feature Syndicate comics artist Jack Kirby, with whom he would soon have a storied collaboration lasting a decade-and-a-half.
-Speaking at a 1998 Comic-Con International panel in San Diego, California, Simon recounted the meeting:
+Speaking at a 1998 San Diego Comic-Con panel, Simon recounted the meeting:

 and remained a team across the next two decades.
 In the early 2000s, original art for an unpublished, five-page Simon and Kirby collaboration titled "Daring Disc", which may predate the duo's Blue Bolt, surfaced.
-Simon published the story in the 2003 updated edition of his autobiography, The Comic Book Makers.
+Simon published the story in the 2003 updated edition of his autobiography, The Comic Book Makers, co-authored with his son, Jim.

 After leaving Fox and landing at pulp magazine publisher Martin Goodman's Timely Comics (the future Marvel Comics), where Simon became the company's first editor, the Simon and Kirby team created the seminal patriotic hero Captain America.
 Captain America Comics #1 (March 1941), going on sale in December 1940 – a year before the bombing of Pearl Harbor but already showing the hero punching Hitler in the jaw – sold nearly one million copies.
 They remained on the hit series as a team through issue #10, and were established as a notable creative force in the industry.
 After the first issue was published, Simon asked Kirby to join the Timely staff as the company's art director.

 Despite the success of the Captain America character, Simon felt Goodman was not paying the pair the promised percentage of profits, and so sought work for the two of them at National Comics, (later named DC Comics).
 Simon and Kirby negotiated a deal that would pay them a combined $500 a week, as opposed to the $75 and $85 they respectively earned at Timely.
 Fearing that Goodman would not pay them if he found out they were moving to National, the pair kept the deal a secret while they continued producing work for the company.
 At some point during this time, the duo also produced Fawcett Comics' Captain Marvel Adventures #1 (1941), the first complete comic book starring Captain Marvel following the character's run as star of the superhero anthology Whiz Comics.